miguelammatos/Kollaps/README.md

 ```
 $git clone --branch master --depth 1 --recurse-submodules https://github.com/miguelammatos/NEED.git
 ```

+This readme is a quick introduction to get NEED running, for further reference see the [NEED Wiki](https://github.com/miguelammatos/NEED/wiki)

 ## Pre-requisites
 You need a machine running Linux with a recent version of Docker installed, and python 3.